-A top-level Java class is a managed bean if it is defined to be a managed bean by any other Java EE specification, or if it meets all of the following conditions:
+A top-level Java class is a managed bean if it meets all of the following conditions:

-- · It is not a non-static inner class. - It is a concrete class, or is annotated @Decorator. - It is not annotated with an EJB component-defining annotation or declared as an EJB bean class in ejb-jar.xml.

-- It does not implement javax.enterprise.inject.spi.Extension. - It is not annotated @Vetoed or in a package annotated @Vetoed. - It has an appropriate constructor either: - the class has a constructor with no parameters, or - the class declares a constructor annotated @Inject.
+- It is not a non-static inner class. - It is a concrete class, or is annotated QDecorator. - It does not implement javax.enterprise.inject.spi.Extension. - It is not annotated @Vetoed or in a package annotated @Vetoed. - It has an appropriate constructor either: - the class has a constructor with no parameters, or - the class declares a constructor annotated @Inject.